 Creative Retreat Armenia 2024

 In the capital city Yerevan, the Cinema House of the Malyan Theatre opened its doors for members of our collective to give free workshops and present their works to the local film community.
-Ross McClean and Bronte Stahl presented a rough cut of Beyond the Fold, a semi-finalised film project in which they had been working together as director/producer.
-After a Q&A and feedback session, we were honoured to take part in the creative process of a work that immerse us into the prison system of Northern Ireland, as we follow with extraordinary proximity and empathy one of its convicts, Ryan *.
+Ross McClean and Bronte Stahl presented a rough cut of Beyond the Fold, a semi-finalised film project in which they work together as director/producer.
+After a Q&A and feedback session, we were honoured to take part in the creative process of a film that immerses us into the prison system of Northern Ireland, as we follow with extraordinary proximity and empathy one of its convicts–Ryan.*

 In the evening, fellow member Asia Dér presented her feature documentary Her Mothers, closely following the complexities in the life and relationship of a same-gender couple and their adopted child, in a Hungary increasingly dominated by conservative politics.
 Asia generously shared her experience and journey as director of the film, accompanied by cinematographer Balázs Domokos who also worked on it.

-The next day, we met again at the Cinema House, where filmmaker and human rights lawyer Chris Patz, director of Discount Workers (2020), offered a workshop on fundraising for documentary films.
-Discount Workers isa film that highlights the garment supply chain and labor conditions in Pakistan following a factory disaster.
-The evening followed with a workshop by Jamie Allen, who offered his insight experience as film festivals curator; to close the night with a screening and Q&A of multiple short-films at the Mirzoyan Library, authored by Naanu members.
+Next day, we met again at the Cinema House, where filmmaker and human rights lawyer Chris Patz, director of Discount Workers (2020), offered a workshop on fundraising for documentary films.
+Discount Workers is a film that highlights the European garment supply chain and labor conditions in Pakistan after a factory disaster.
+The evening continued with a workshop by Jamie Allen, who offered his insight experience as film festivals curator; the night closed with a screening and Q&A of multiple short-films at the Mirzoyan Library, authored by Naanu members.

 Every morning in Ushi started with a Kundalini Yoga session led by yoga teacher and filmmaker Nicolina Sangs.
 We coordinated the meals, schedule and logistics as a community, distributing responsibilities and delegating tasks.
-Our routine was centered on sharing sessions, where members of the collective present and share the state of affairs of current film projects, expecting constructive feedback from the group.
+Our routine was centered on shared sessions, where members of the collective present the state of affairs of current film projects and receive constructive feedback from the group.
 Over the days, all participants had the chance to present and inspire us with film projects on topics like poverty and resilience, humans and plants, personal identity and cultural history, dystopia and late-capitalism, shamanism and mathematics, science, friendship, colonialism, family, arts, women, etc.

 Finally, in an effort to engage with and contribute to the local community in Ushi, we formed small crews during our stay and produced several short films throughout the town.